junior-devleague/night-of-the-zombies/README.md

 }
 ```

-5. When will the player be eaten?
-Create an if statement that will account for this special case.

 ### Stretch Goals
 1. Pretty up your page!
-2. How can we make this game more fun?
-Add obstacles, boosts, and other enhancements to this game!
-3. Create a modal box with an input, start and instructions button.
-When the user types in their name in the input, store that in a variable.
-(Don't let them start the game if there's nothing in the input!)
+2. Create a modal box with an input for the player to type in their name and a start button.
+Don't let them start the game if there's nothing in the input!
 On click of the start button, start your game!
-On click of the instructions button, display a quick guide on how to play the game in the modal box.
-4. Tally up the scores based on 'turns'.
+3. Tally up the scores based on 'turns'.
 Each time the player moves a step (or the person presses the arrow keys), it will count towards 1 point of survival.
 Create a scoreboard using the HTML table element.
-Store the values of the score in a new localStorage item which will be displayed on the scoreboard.
+3. Assign the score to a localStorage item with the name of the player!
+When time runs out, create a for loop to iterate through the length of the localStorage and display a list of all the players and their scores.